 Keep away from kids

 A handful of adult iron pills can poison a small child.
-Store iron (and gummy vitamins with iron) locked and out of reach — this is the single most important safety point.
+Store iron (and gummy vitamins with iron) locked and out of reach — the single most important immediate safety point.

 This section is anecdotal.
 Community reports — not controlled, not weighed as evidence.